 How the exp Claim Works

 The exp claim is defined in RFC 7519 Section 4.1.4 as a NumericDate value — the number of seconds since the Unix epoch (January 1, 1970, 00:00:00 UTC).
 When a server receives a JWT, it compares the current UTC time against the exp value.
 If the current time is greater than or equal to exp, the token is expired.
+You can decode and verify any token's timestamps instantly using our JWT Debugger or check expiration countdowns with the JWT Expiry Checker.

 Here's what the payload of a JWT with an expiration looks like: